prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 ## Bidder Instructions for Building a Sync Endpoint

 Building a sync endpoint is optional -- mobile-only bidders don't benefit from ID syncing.
 But for browser-based bidding, ID syncing can help improve buyer bid rate.
-There are two main options a bidder can choose to support:
+There are two main options a bidder can choose to support (either one or both):

 - redirect: the client will drop an IMG tag into the page, then call the bidder's URL which needs to redirect to the Prebid Server /setuid endpoint.
 - iframe: the client will drop an IFRAME tag into the page, then call the bidder's URL which responds with HTML and Javascript that calls the Prebid Server /setuid endpoint at some point.

-PBS-Java allows bidders to support both options.

 Bidders must implement an endpoint under their domain which accepts an encoded URI for redirects.
 This URL should be able to accept privacy parameters: